- Building awareness about the benefits of organ donation and transplantation

 - Educating recipients about why it matters to share blood types and tissue.

-National Minority Donor Awareness Month is described by its organizers as a collaboration between national organizations to “save and improve the quality of life of diverse communities by creating a positive culture for organ, eye and tissue donation.”
+August is National Minority Donor Awareness Month, a collaborative effort by the National Multicultural Action Group to save and improve the quality of life of diverse communities by creating a positive culture for organ, eye and tissue donation.

-- Promote healthy living and disease prevention to reduce the need for transplants
+- Foster healthful living and habits that prevent disease and reduce the need for transplants.

 Addressing the shortage of minority donors

 There’s a serious shortage of transplants in Black, Asian, Latinx, Native American and Pacific Islander-American communities.
-This is noteworthy because minorities make up 57% of people who are on the organ waiting list.
 Minority patients have a greater need for transplants because many suffer from chronic conditions that affect the heart, kidney, pancreas and liver.

 Donation organizations focus on several factors when they’re matching donors to recipients.
 The most vital aspect is blood type.
 That’s because ethnic groups often have similar blood types.
 Success rates tend to be higher when recipients are paired within the same ethnic or racial group.